Maserati Levante review - Engines, performance and drive

 More reviews for Levante SUV

 In 2018, a second V6 petrol engine joined the range.
 It’s slightly less powerful than the S, but it gets the same tuneful engine note and is cheaper to buy.
 It’s not quite as frugal as the diesel, but it sounds better, goes faster and only costs around £3,000 more.

 As these petrol units are lighter than the diesel, it means keener turn-in to corners as well.
 The Levante handles impressively for such a heavy, high-riding car, with a clear sporting intent and decent resistance to roll in Sport mode.
-In normal driving, 100 per cent of the drive is sent to the back wheels, with power only sent to the front when slip is detected.
+In normal driving, 100% of the drive is sent to the back wheels, with power only sent to the front when slip is detected.

 Any slip is kept in line through a system called Integrated Vehicle control.
-Introduced to the Levante range in 2018, it’s an ESP system that proactively rather than reactively adjusts itself against sliding, giving a near-seamless intervention - albeit one that drivers will rarely benefit from on public roads.
+Introduced to the Levante range in 2018, it’s an ESP system that proactively adjusts itself against sliding, giving a near-seamless intervention - albeit one that drivers will rarely benefit from on public roads.

-Leave it in the default mode, rather than Sport, and let the engine and gearbox do their thing, and the Levante becomes a competent cruiser, with a supple, refined ride.
+Leave it in the default mode, rather than Sport, letting the engine and gearbox do their thing, and the Levante becomes a competent cruiser, with a supple, refined ride.
 Wind and road noise isolation are respectable, if not quite a match for the Audi Q7.

 Not many owners will take their Levante off road; and while the air suspension can be raised to improve ground clearance, it’s more impressive that, at speed, the car lowers itself to aid aerodynamics and efficiency.

 To start with, the only choice for buyers here in the UK was a 271bhp 3.0-litre V6 diesel engine, but that has now been joined by a twin-turbo, Ferrari-developed V6 engine that's also used in the Ghibli and Quattroporte saloons.